-On the timing of our common work BGR(Bautista, Gabriel, Roiter, Salmeron)
+On the timing of our common work BGRS (Bautista, Gabriel, Roiter, Salmeron)

 Ringel’s repeated misstatements raise many questions.
 Obviously, he feels quite safe on a website of the University of Bielefeld.
 But things might really look bad for the mathematical community, if his procedure caught on.
 Ringel’s behaviour is therefore to blame even in the present case of a still moderate mathematical achievement.